tml3nr/RuneOS-1/README.md

 umount -l $dev
 dd if=$dev of=RuneAudio+Re2.img bs=100M conv=notrunc
 ```
+- Or on Windows
+	- Win32 Disk Imager > Read only allocated partitions

 **Start RuneAudio+R**
+- Insert the micro SD card
 - Plug in a USB drive
 	- At least one is required.
 (1GB+)
+	- Must be formatted to **`ext4`**
 	- This can be the same drive that stores music files.
 - Power on